particle-iot/particle-iot.github.io/src/content/source.md

 # Particle Source

-Particle (formally Spark) is a complete, open source, full-stack solution for cloud-connected devices.
+Particle (formerly Spark) is a complete, open source, full-stack solution for cloud-connected devices.

 ---